mk-sabira/mk-sabira/README.md

-- 👋 Hi, I’m @mk-sabira
+- 👋 Hi, I’m Sabira
-- 👀 I’m interested in C programming lang
+- Interested in C programming lang
-- 🌱 I’m currently learning at 42 Abu Dhabi
+- Currently learning at 42 Abu Dhabi
 - 📫 How to reach me - https://www.linkedin.com/in/sabira-makhamatkayym-kyzy-a73609157/

 <!---